forseti-security/forseti-security/_docs/quickstarts/scanner/rule_engine.md

         compares the policy against the rule (if found) in the book.
 1. Create a new scanner and add the necessary scanner mappings and configurations.

-Refer to `scanner.py` for an example of how the `IamRulesEngine` works with the other Forseti scanners.
+For an example of how the `IamRulesEngine` works with the other Forseti scanners, see `scanner.py`.